arman000/marty/README.md

 config.active_job.queue_adapter = :delayed_job
 ```

+## Using Monit to keep background jobs alive

+To have monit keep track of background jobs run a bash script to configure
+monit after deployment.
+An example script is provided in `.application-scripts`

 # Dummy Application & Testing

 Make sure that extjs is installed (or symbolically linked) in the